nicks-crumpets/T-level-DPDD-revision-materials/README.md

 ### ONLY FIRST YEAR MATERIAL CURRENTLY
 I'm only in my first year of this course, after I have completed the second year the notes for that will go here too.
-As of currently (Sitting my ESP exam) I am not uploading any more flashcards, they'll all go up after the exams are over (Mid-June)
+As of currently I am not uploading any more flashcards, they'll all go up after the exams are over (Mid-June)

 Currently, there are flashcards available for the unit on Morals & Ethics and some on the pandas